#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Weeds are likely poking through in the garden beds, even if you put down mulch or a fabric liner to keep them at bay.
+Weeds are likely poking through in the garden beds, even if you put down mulch to keep them at bay.
 Be sure to get rid of weeds before the weeds' flowers dry out and and drop their seeds.
-Pull out weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off without them.
-If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator and heavy-duty rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.
+Pull weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off without them.
+If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator and heavy-duty rubber gloves to ensure that the chemical doesn't touch your lungs or skin.

-You'll need to rehydrate those roots.
-The solution for how to get burnt grass green again is easy: Fix the burnt spot with a quenching drink, then continue to water it regularly.
-It should perk up over the course of a week.
-The method for how to treat grass from dog urine isn't as simple.
-Grass damaged by pets must be removed, neutralized, and replanted in fresh soil with new grass seed, sod, or patch and repair grass seed.
+The solution for how to get burnt grass green again is simple: Fix the burnt spot with a good drink.
+Just rehydrate those roots.
+It should perk up within a week.
+On the other hand, the news for how to treat grass from dog urine isn't as simple.
+Grass damaged by pets must be removed, neutralized, and replanted in fresh soil with new sod, seed, or patch and repair grass seed.

 What are some tips to keep my garden healthy?

-Once you've planted your flowers or plants, ensure they're hydrated and well-fed.
-Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for whatever you're growing, whether you need a shrub fertilizer, fruit tree fertilizer, or a garden fertilizer blend.
-Only apply as often as instructed on the packaging.
+After you've planted your plants or flowers, you'll need to make sure they're well-fed and hydrated.
+Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for the plants you're growing, whether you need a tomato fertilizer, shrub fertilizer, or a general garden fertilizer blend.
+Only apply as often as directed on the packaging.
 More is not better here.
 Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.

 When you need a break from gardening in the sun, shelter beneath a patio umbrella or covered gazebo.
-Add awnings and shade sails to the shed or house for shade.
-However, sometimes shade isn't enough because it's extremely humid out.
-That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
-Go back to swinging in a hammock when that water-cooled air is ready.
+If you have sturdy structures like a house or shed, create shade by attaching sun sails and awnings.
+However, sometimes shade isn't enough because it's just too humid.
+That's when a patio mister or misting fan can help cool the air and make a stifling afternoon into a relaxing day.
+Go back to enjoying the sun when that water-cooled air is ready.

-Backyard entertaining is whatever you find enjoyable — it doesn't have to be a gardening party.
-If you're focused on firing up the grill, make sure you know how to clean a grill afterward.
-Many people simply relax outdoors and chat.
-However you bond with friends, you can extend the fun into the evening with proper outdoor lighting.
-For best results, learn how to rid your yard of pesky mosquitos, too.
+Backyard entertaining is whatever you'd like it to be — it doesn't have to be a gardening party.
+Some focus on the grill or fire pit, while others concentrate on DIY lawn games.
+Many people simply relax outdoors and chat away the afternoon or maybe cook a meal in an outdoor kitchen instead.
+However you bond with friends, you can extend the fun into the evening with proper outdoor lighting and a bug-free yard without pesky mosquitos.

 The Home Depot Garden Center at Manchester Road